 Now that New York is enforcing the ELD mandate, interstate truckers (drivers that cross the state border) will have to be aware of these ELD violations.
 For more on the mandate, read 7 things to know about ELD mandate compliance.

-Non-exempt truckers would require an FMCSA-compliant electronic logging device.
+Non-exempt truckers would require an FMCSA-registered electronic logging device.

 Tip: If you are currently without an ELD solution, learn more about KeepTruckin’s ELD and fleet management solution.